atarola/pygame_asteroids/README.md

 If there is no output, you're good to go.

 ## Step 1: Window and main loop.

 ### Pygame Init

-When we first want to run pygame, we need to let SDL setup it's environment.
+When we first want to run pygame, we need to let pygame setup it's environment.
 This must be done before we do anything else with pygame.

     pygame.init()